chelaxe/SausageLinks/docs/index.rst

-.. sausage_link documentation master file, created by sphinx-quickstart on Mon Apr 28 01:44:19 2025.
+.. sausage_links documentation master file, created by sphinx-quickstart on Mon Apr 28 01:44:19 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.